flancia-coop/doc.anagora.org/social-coop-oc.md

 - Welcoming new members
     -
     - allowing more volunteers into Zulip?
 (I'm for it, I think we keep a few channels locked but allow folks who want to participate)
+        - Yes: continue to use Zulip.
+Melissa will write a wiki page that Loomio is the open, community-wide place to discuss governance.
+Zulip is the slightly secluded place for working group members to have discussions.
     - Go over how we run oc meetings, how was last year and what are our goals this year (roughly)
         - We roughly follow sociocracy model in running our meetings.
         - A discussion round before each decision round